AeroNotix/k8s-event-monitoring/README.md

 tricky, and may lead to no alerts: https://github.com/kubernetes/kube-state-metrics/pull/535

+Secondly, often times you want to know _what exactly happened_ when an alert fires off.
+Prometheus alerts only really tell you that _something_ happened.
+Not _what_.

+Therefore with this application, since it sits inside the kubernetes cluster - it has access to everything regarding the pod.
+When slack alerts kick off it emits an alert _containing the last logs_.
+Which really aids in debugging what's going on.

 Initially I did start off using the various kube-state-metrics to achieve alerts based on particular events but I found that the above issue with OOMKilled pods coupled with spurious alerts when either